List of capitals in the United States: Pueblo Republic

+Tiwa people settled in the Taos Valley around 900 CE.
+They constructed the oldest building still standing around 1000, with more ones built in the late 1200s and early 1300s.
+Taos was the most populous city-state of all the Pueblo peoples in the 1540s.
+It is the origin of the younger Tiwa Pueblos of Picuris, Sandia, Isleta, and Ysleta del Sur.
+Taos was the headquarters of the Pueblo Revolt in 1680 against the Spanish Empire.
+After this first successful anti-colonial revolution in the Americas, it became the capital city of the Pueblo republic.
+Taos Pueblo became the capital of Santa Fe de Nuevo México during the Río Arriba Rebellion of 1837.

 Unrecognized national capitals

 There have been a handful of self-declared or undeclared nations within the current borders of the United States which were never officially recognized as legally independent sovereign entities; however, these nations did have de facto control over their respective regions during their existence.

 Colonies of British America

 Stadt Huys, the original city hall of Albany, New York and meeting place of the Albany Congress in 1754.

 Prior to the independence of the United States from Great Britain, declared July 4, 1776, in the Declaration of Independence and ultimately secured in the American Revolutionary War, several congresses were convened on behalf of some of the colonies of British America.
 However, these bodies did not address the question of independence from England, and therefore did not designate a national capital.
 The Second Continental Congress encompassed the period during which the United States declared independence but had not yet established a permanent national capital.